saadtazi/SaadTaziGChartBundle/README.md

 Notes
 -----
 I implemented almost all the corechart chart types from the Google Chart Tool.
-But I only implemented 3 Google Chart Image types, because <strike>they are ugly</strike> almost all of them can be built using the Google Chart Tool.
+But I only implemented 3 Google Chart Image types, because (<strike>they are ugly and</strike>) almost all of them can be built using the Google Chart Tool.

 You don't have to use the Twig functions: you can use the php classes (in DataTable and or in Chart).
 But you will probably find it a little bit boring.